Clarkston RFC: Growth

-Although the Second World War curtailed progress, the club was ambitious:- in the AGM of 28 March 1956 they changed their name to Clarkston RFC; in 1958 their players Andy Williams and Ivor Davies represented Glasgow District, Jim McKinnon represented West District and Williams, Davies and Ray Veitch represented Renfrewshire; and in 1959 the club became a member of the Scottish Rugby Union.
+Although the Second World War curtailed progress, in the AGM of 28^{th} March of 1956 they changed their name to Clarkston RFC; in 1958 their players Andy Williams and Ivor Davies represented Glasgow District, Jim McKinnon represented West District and Williams, Davies and Ray Veitch represented Renfrewshire; and in 1959 the club became a member of the Scottish Rugby Union.

 Sevens tournament

 Further evidence of this ambition was found in their annual Sevens tournament, started 1961.
 It was hoped that inviting 'bigger clubs' to Clarkston would raise the club's profile and help them gain national league entry.

 Undeterred by a 16-week frost in the first quarter of 1963 throughout Scotland - that saw the Overlee Playing Grounds become bone hard and unsuitable for play (like most other grounds) - the players were bussed to Barassie on the Ayrshire coast to train.
 As a result, when the rugby calendar returned in March the Clarkston RFC players were the fittest rugby players in Scotland.

-The players quest for fitness hit the headlines in the close season of 1965.
-A number of the younger players took up ballet!